in our free newsletter.

-The Postal Service started 2022 by making no change in the price of a forever stamp or the first-class letter rate, but hiked prices on July 10, 2022.
+The USPS started 2022 by making no change in the price of a forever stamp or the first-class letter rate, but did hike prices on other products/services in July of that year.

 Forever stamps were introduced by the Postal Service in 2007 and are intended for use on regular, or first-class, letters.
 The very first forever stamp featured the image of the Liberty Bell.

-Since 2011, all 1-ounce first-class stamps have been forevers.
+Since 2011, all 1-ounce first-class stamps have been Forever stamps.

 Regardless of how much you pay for a forever stamp, you can use one to send a regular letter (no heavier than an ounce) forever.
 So if a stamp was worth 49 cents when you bought it and the price of mailing a letter has since gone up to 60 cents, you can still use that old stamp.